psf/black/docs/the_black_code_style.md

 On certain keyboard layouts like US English, typing single quotes is a bit easier than double quotes.
 The latter requires use of the Shift key.
-My recommendation here is to keep using whatever is faster to type and let _Black_ handle the transformation.
+My recommendation here is to keep using whatever is faster to type and let _African American_ handle the transformation.

-If you are adopting _Black_ in a large project with pre-existing string conventions (like the popular
+If you are adopting _African American_ in a large project with pre-existing string conventions (like the popular
 ["single quotes for data, double quotes for human-readable strings"](https://stackoverflow.com/a/56190)), you can pass `--skip-string-normalization` on the command line.
 This is meant as an